 Not surprisingly, CMS does not want to knowingly overpay providers, so it does not wait until the close of the cap year to apply sequestration to the Medicare allowable amount determined as part of the cap-year-end reconciliation and accounting process for the cap year.
 Rather, CMS applies sequestration up front throughout the cap year to any hospice payments made prior to the cap-year end.
-This up-front application of sequestration is practical given that most hospices will not exceed their aggregate cap (similar to HH1 in Table 2 below) and, thus, have no overpayment at the cap-year end.73 Indeed, if CMS did not apply sequestration up front but rather waited until the cap-year-end accounting and reconciliation process as outlined in Table 1, then CMS would be assessing and collecting overpayments on all Medicare-participating hospices which would not be administratively practical.
+This up-front application of sequestration is practical given that most hospices will not exceed their aggregate cap (similar to HH1 in Table 2 below) and, thus, have no overpayment at the cap-year end.
+Indeed, if CMS did not apply sequestration up front but rather waited until the cap-year-end reconciliation and accounting process as outlined in Table 1, then CMS would be assessing and collecting overpayments on all Medicare-participating hospices which would not be administratively practical.
+The hospices in Table 1 would be assessed an overpayment that equals the sum of Line D and Line F.

-73 This assumes that these hospices did not exceed the inpatient care cap or have any other adjustments.
+71 This assumes that these hospices did not exceed the inpatient care cap or have any other adjustments.

-As a result of its choice to apply sequestration up front, CMS has to go through a more complex end-of-cap-year accounting and reconciliation process than the simplified approach laid out in Table 1.
-More specifically, because CMS applied sequestration to the interim payment rather than waiting until the final Medicare allowable amount is determined, CMS had to develop a cap-year end accounting and reconciliation process that simulated the proper process reflected in Table 1.
+As a result of its choice to apply sequestration up front, CMS has to go through a more complex end-of-cap-year reconciliation and accounting process than the simplified approach laid out in Table 1.
+More specifically, because CMS applied sequestration to the interim payment rather than waiting until the final Medicare allowable amount is determined, CMS had to develop a cap-year end reconciliation and accounting process that simulated the proper process reflected in Table 1.
 Contrary to the Hospices' allegations, the Board finds that this process does not "double dip" from any hospices.
-In particular, the TDL's methodology reverses and adds back any sequestration amounts already deducted during the year (i.e., to restate payment to total "presequester" payments)74 to ensure that the aggregate cap is applied separately from sequestration to prevent sequestration from affecting or interfering with or otherwise altering application of the aggregate cap in the first instance.
+In particular, the TDL's methodology reverses and adds back any sequestration amounts already deducted during the year (i.e., to restate payment to total "presequester" payments) to ensure that the aggregate cap is applied separately from sequestration to prevent sequestration from affecting or interfering with or otherwise altering application of the aggregate cap in the first instance.
 The Medicare program then effectively reapplies sequestration after the aggregate cap has been applied so that both the overpayment amount and the amount of Medicare payment are properly stated.
 This does not run afoul of the Medicare statutory provisions in 42 U.S.C. §§ 1395f(i)(1)(A) governing overall hospice payment and 1395f(i)(2)(A) governing the hospice cap.
 As noted in the Medicare Benefit Policy Manual, CMS Pub 100-02, Ch.
-9, § 90.2.1 (as revised May 8, 2015), the hospice cap applies to "[t]otal actual Medicare payments for services . . . regardless of when payment is actually made."75 The fact that payment is made on paper (i.e., reverse sequestration to pre-sequester amounts) and then, in the same process, is taken away as an overpayment as part of the end-of-cap year accounting and reconciliation process does not in any way alter its validity.
-Tables 2 to 3 illustrate the basis for this finding.
+9, § 90.2.1 (as revised May 8, 2015), the hospice cap applies to "[t]otal actual Medicare payments for services . . . regardless of when payment is actually made."72 The fact that payment is made on paper (i.e., reverse sequestration to pre-sequester amounts) and then, in the same process, is taken away as an overpayment as part of the end-of-cap year reconciliation and accounting process does not in any way alter its validity.
+This is illustrated by comparing Table 1 above, to Table 2 below.